Failure to provide a specimen for analysis - what does it mean and what to expect.

-Must a person have been driving to be required to give a breath sample?
+Must a person have been driving to be guilty of failure to provide a specimen?

 Although there is a right to speak to a solicitor on the phone while in custody, the law says that this does not take precedence over the necessity for the breath test to take place in time to give a reading before the blood alcohol level drops in the arrested person.

-The higher courts have been dismissive of most but not all attempts to show that an individual denied of legal advice before the breath test procedure is entitled to an acquittal.
+The higher courts have been dismissive of most but not all attempts to show that a person has who has been denied legal advice before the breath test procedure is entitled to an acquittal.
 It is usually only in more extreme cases, where bad faith on the part of the officers can be shown, or where there are other severe lapses in officers' conduct, that the absence of a lawyer before the procedure might become significant.

 The sentencing guidelines for failing to provide a specimen for analysis are similar to those for Driving with Excess Alcohol.
-This offence has been upgraded in seriousness by the new Sentencing Guidelines that Magistrates are required to follow, and community orders and prison sentences are possible in more cases than before.
-Bans of upwards of 2 years are now commonplace.
+Bans of upwards of 2 years are commonplace.

-If you have been accused of this offence, we recommend getting in touch to discuss your options.
 A prison sentence has to be considered by the magistrates for a second offence within ten years, although not necessarily imposed.
 The first offence does not need to be for Failure to Provide.
-It could be another drink related driving offence.
+It could be another drink-related driving offence.

-In failing to provide a specimen for analysis cases can Special Reasons be avoid a ban?
+In failing to provide a specimen for analysis cases the law of Special Reasons can sometimes be applied to help avoid a ban.

-In circumstances where drinks have been spiked/laced, Special Reasons arguments might be applicable, which could avoid a ban, but only where it is the alcohol itself which has prevented the individual from giving the sample.
+If drinks have been spiked/laced, Special Reasons arguments might be applicable, which could avoid a ban, but only where it is the alcohol itself that has prevented you from giving the sample.
 There are certain other situations where special reasons may be available.

-With offences involving failure to provide a breath specimen or other sample, the law relating to whether a failure is justifiable can be difficult.
-If you are in any doubt as to whether you are guilty of the above or any other offence, we recommend obtaining legal advice.
+With offences involving failure to provide a specimen, the law relating to whether a failure is justifiable can be difficult.
+If you are in any doubt as to whether you are guilty of the above or any other offence, we recommend obtaining expert legal advice.